wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Bug fix: stopping an experiment from the progress page is now working
+* Bug fix: overriding a theme alternative with another one from the progress page of an experiment is now working

 = 1.2 =
 * **New Feature!** You can now test different worpdress themes!
 * Improved page for listing experiments.
 On the one hand, each experiment has